fmrtl73/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/elastic-search-and kibana/_index.md

 Portworx runs as a DaemonSet in Kubernetes.
 Hence when you add a new node to your Kuberentes cluster you do not need to explicitly run Portworx on it.

-If you did use the [Terraform scripts](https://github.com/portworx/terraporx) to create a kubernetes cluster, you would need to update the minion count and apply the changes via Terraform to add a new Node.

 Scale your Elastic Search Cluster:

 ```text